-10.23 U.K. Receivables Purchase Agreement, dated as of December 20, 2000, between Huntsman International LLC, as Purchaser, Tioxide Europe Limited and Huntsman Petrochemicals (U.K.) Limited, as Originators, and Huntsman (Europe) B.V.B.A., as Master Servicer (incorporated by reference to Exhibit 10.23 to our annual report on Form 10-K for the year ended December 31, 2000)

-- 10.24 Third Amendment, dated as of November 30, 2001, by and among Huntsman International LLC, Huntsman International Holdings LLC and the various agents and lending institutions party thereto (incorporated by reference to Exhibit 10.1 to our current report on Form 8-K filed December 4, 2001) - 10.25 Fourth Amendment to Credit Agreement, dated as of March 15, 2002, by and among Huntsman International LLC, Huntsman International Holdings LLC and the various agents and lending institutions party thereto (incorporated by reference to Exhibit 10.25 on Form 10K/A filed on April 19, 2002) - 10.26 Amendment Agreement, dated December 20, 2001, between Imperial Chemicals Industries PLC, ICI Alta, Inc. and Huntsman Specialty Chemicals Corporation, to amend the Contribution Agreement dated as of April 15, 1999 (incorporated by reference to Exhibit 10.26 on Form 10K/A filed on April 19, 2002) - 12.1 Statement re: Computation of Ratio of Earnings to Fixed Charges - 21.1 Subsidiaries of Huntsman International LLC (incorporated by reference to Exhibit 21.1 of our annual report on Form 10K/A filed on April 19, 2002
+- 10.23 U.K. Receivables Purchase Agreement, dated as of December 20, 2000, between Huntsman International LLC, as Purchaser, Tioxide Europe Limited and Huntsman Petrochemicals (U.K.) Limited, as Originators, and Huntsman (Europe) B.V.B.A., as Master Servicer (incorporated by reference to Exhibit 10.23 to our annual report on Form 10-K for the year ended December 31, 2000) - 10.24 Third Amendment, dated as of November 30, 2001, by and among Huntsman International LLC, Huntsman International Holdings LLC and the various agents and lending institutions party thereto (incorporated by reference to Exhibit 10.1 to our current report on Form 8-K filed December 4, 2001) - 10.25 Fourth Amendment to Credit Agreement, dated as of March 15, 2002, by and among Huntsman International LLC, Huntsman International Holdings LLC and the various agents and lending institutions party thereto (incorporated by reference to Exhibit 10.25 on Form 10K/A filed on April 19, 2002) - 10.26 Amendment Agreement, dated December 20, 2001, between Imperial Chemicals Industries PLC, ICI Alta, Inc. and Huntsman Specialty Chemicals Corporation, to amend the Contribution Agreement dated as of April 15, 1999 (incorporated by reference to Exhibit 10.26 on Form 10K/A

-Consent of Deloitte & Touche LLP (Salt Lake City, Utah) Consent of KPMG Audit Plc $\frac{23.1}{23.2}$ 23.3 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibits 5.1 and 5.2) 23.4 Consent of Walkers (included in Exhibit 5.3) Consent of Chem Systems 23.5 23.6 Consent of International Business Management Associates 24.1 Powers of Attorney (included as part of signature page) 25.1 Form T-1 Statement of Eligibility of The Bank of New York to act as Trustee under the Indenture 99.1 Form of Letter of Transmittal for the notes 99.2 Letter to Brokers for the notes 99.3 Letter to Clients for the notes (B) Financial Statement Schedules Schedule II-Valuation and Qualifying Accounts (Incorporated by reference to Schedule II to our Annual Report on Form 10-K for the year ended December 31, 2001.)
-All other schedules have been omitted because they are not required, not applicable, or the information is otherwise set forth in the financial statements or notes therein.

-- Confidential treatment pursuant to Rule 406 of the Securities Act has been previously granted by the SEC. - Portions of this document have been omitted and previously filed separately with the SEC pursuant to request for confidential treatment pursuant to Rule 406 of the Securities Act and Rule 24b-2 of the Exchange Act.
+- 12.1 Statement Te: Computation of Ratio of Earnings to Fixed Charges - 21.1 Subsidiaries of Huntsman International LLC (incorporated by reference to Exhibit 21.1 of our annual report on Form 10K/A filed on April 19, 2002) - 23.1 Consent of Deloitte & Touche LLP - 23.2 Consent of KPMG Audit Plc - 23.3† Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibits 5.1 and 5.2) - 23.4† Consent of Walkers (included in Exhibit 5.3) - 23.5† Consent of Chem Systems - 23.6† Consent of International Business Management Associates - 25.1† Form T-1 Statement of Eligibility of The Bank of New York to act as Trustee under the Indenture - 99.1 Form of Letter of Transmittal for the notes - 99.2 Letter to Brokers for the notes - 99.3 Letter to Clients for the notes - 99.4 Notice of Guaranteed Delivery for the notes - (B) Financial Statement Schedules - Schedule II-Valuation and Qualifying Accounts (Incorporated by reference to Schedule II to our Annual Report on Form 10-K for the year ended December 31, 2001.)
+All other schedules have been omitted because they are not required, not applicable, or the information is otherwise set forth in the financial statements or notes therein. - \ Confidential treatment pursuant to Rule 406 of the Securities Act has been previously granted by the SEC. - \\ Portions of this document have been omitted and previously filed separately with the SEC pursuant to request for confidential treatment pursuant to Rule 406 of the Securities Act and Rule 24b-2 of the Exchange Act. - † Previously filed.